clayrisser/create-react-renderer/README.md

 > learn to build a custom react renderer

+Please ★ this repo if you found it useful ★ ★ ★

 DISCLAIMER: These definitions are not official.
 They are based on my own understanding of react renderers.
 They are not intended for understanding how to use react, but rather are for providing the context of understanding how a react renderer works.